May security update is now rolling out on supported Pixel devices

 If you’re running Android 12, you will receive a notification when the over-the-air (OTA) update becomes available to you.
 The OTA files and factory images are now available if you can’t wait for the over-the-air update.

-This should be the last update for the Pixel 3a and Pixel 3a XL.
+This should have been the last update for the Pixel 3a and Pixel 3a XL, but now, according to 9to5Google, the devices will see one more update by July.

 Source: Google (2) Via: 9to5Google